olxbr/BarterDude/README.md

     bulk_flush_interval = 60.0,  #  max waiting time for messages to start process n_coroutines
     requeue_on_fail = True  # should retry or not the message )
-async def your_consumer(msg: RabbitMQMessage): # you receive only one message and we parallelize processing for you
+async def your_consumer(msg: Message): # you receive only one message and we parallelize processing for you
     await barterdude.publish_amqp(
         exchange="my_exchange",
         data=msg.body
     )
     if msg.body == "fail":

         my_metric.inc() # you can use prometheus metrics healthcheck.force_fail() # you can use your hooks inside consumer too msg.reject(requeue=False) # You can force to reject a message, exactly equal https://b2wdigital.github.io/async-worker/src/asyncworker/asyncworker.rabbitmq.html#asyncworker.rabbitmq.message.RabbitMQMessage